saraxvn/OP_Tracking_2023/README.md

+# COCO Pose Keypoint Identity Tracking — Overview

+This repository provides a robust pipeline for processing pose estimation data in COCO format, with a special focus on reliable multi-person identity tracking across video frames.
+The workflow includes:

+- Extracting and cleaning keypoints from pose estimation JSON files,
+- Handling missing data and known occlusion periods by segmenting and filling gaps,
+- Accurately tracking up to three individuals by assigning consistent identities frame-by-frame using distance and similarity metrics,
+- Visualizing tracked poses with color-coded identities and enabling manual correction of misassignments.

+The end result is a clean, fully tracked, and identity-consistent dataset of pose keypoints, optimized for detailed analysis or further modeling.
 # STEP A: COCO Pose Keypoint Processor

 This repository contains a Python script for processing pose estimation data in COCO format.
 It extracts keypoints from a JSON file, filters and reshapes the data, fills missing frames, and saves the cleaned result as a `.pkl` file.